johnnyawesome/BreakoutHack/README.md

 ## DISCLAIMER ##

-The Breakout Game this cheat is for is an OFFLINE game.
-Your browser loads it form the site when you open the link, and from that point on it runs LOCALLY.
+The Breakout Game this cheat is for, is an OFFLINE game.
+It ONLY changes the LOCAL copy of the game.
 Therefor, this script DOES NOT alter data on anyone's servers.
 You cannot even submit a highscore in this game.

-It all happens LOCALLY in your Browser.
+This Script ONLY changes values in your browser's copy of the page, much like an adblocker does.

 ## Where it works: ##